melaniebrgr/learning-computer-science/05-system-design/10-studocu-ai/01-studocu-ai-design.md

 5. Express REST API (`yjs-api-server`)
 6. React app (`web`)

-## Topics

-1. The tech stack and decisions around it
-2. What is reused from the other repos
-3. How the project is structured
-4. What processes are different from Studocu, Studocu Frontend
-5. How is it deployed to staging, to production?
-6. Long term: what is the plan on how to maintain it (increase test coverage? refactor? summary of complaints)
-7. Long term: how can we start sharing components between repos effectively
-8. Reflection: wrong decisions & learnings

-## 1. The tech stack and decisions around it
+## The tech stack and decisions around it

 ### Monorepo